luisgizirian/augmented-driving/README.md

 ### Traffic Sign recognition
 At a high level, we're planning to learn from a sample + attributes.

-The sample is a pictogram obtained from the Driver License Manual (which happens to be a valid learning source for a human).
-From the pictogram, we may get some attributes that are useful for learning and later recognizing it in real world complex imagery that will be feeded.
+From the sample pictogram (that a human could use as a source of truth for learning purposes), we may get some attributes that are useful for learning and later recognizing it in real world complex imagery that will be feeded.
 These attributes are: Shape, Primary color, orientation, compound shapes (ie. Stop All-way, Ramp Max Speed), relative size when related (ie. min - max speed limit in highway)